 Blogging is something you have to learn about and study if you wanna do it right.
 E-courses, ebooks, online classes, etc are everywhere and everyone is sharing their information.
 However, if you can find a few people you trust and admire – learn everything you can.

 I recently took an online e-course with live training, Q&A sessions, and a great support group.
 The course will be available again soon and I highly recommend it whether you are a seasoned blogger or just starting out.

-To keep myself organized and on track, I use an editorial calendar.
-In Angie’s ebook she shows you just how easy it is to plan your blog posts for an ENTIRE YEAR!
+To keep me organized and on track, I use an editorial calendar.
+In Angie’s ebook, she shows you just how easy it is to plan your blog posts for an ENTIRE YEAR!
 Yes, you can do it.
 She shares ideas on what to write about, how to brainstorm them for yourself, and a list of seasonal post ideas.

 If you really want to take your blog to the next level, photography can do that for you.
 In Anika’s book The Ultimate Photography Book for Bloggers she teaches you how to use a DSLR camera in manual mode to capture stunning interior and food photos.

 I am no expert in photography at all and am still learning.
 It’s usually what everyone notices about a blog right?
 The photos.
 I bought my camera a few years ago and I love it.
 It’s great for beginners but still gives the quality photos I was looking for.
 I also use a tripod and shutter remote when taking most of my pictures in manual mode.
 The tripod and shutter will allow for clear and crisp photos.